2005 Infiniti FX35

-Total cargo capacity (64.5 cubic feet with the rear seat folded) is less than many square-shaped SUVs, but larger than some others, including the class-trailing BMW X5.
+Total cargo capacity (64.5 cubic feet with the rear seat folded) is less than many square-shaped SUVs, but larger than in some others, including the BMW X5.
 Infiniti says it placed a higher priority on floor space than sheer volume, and the FX has a larger load floor than the X5 or Lexus RX330.
 Of course, that means its floor-to-ceiling measurement is shorter, as is the size of the opening under the sculpted hatch.
-At 30.6 inches, the load height is higher than that in some other SUVs.
+At 30.6 inches, the load height is high.

 The Infiniti FX must be driven to be appreciated.
 It shares much of its chassis architecture with the rear-drive Nissan 350Z sports car and Infiniti G35 coupe.
 Rather than an SUV, we'd call it a fine luxury sport wagon with a higher seating position.
 It's more exciting to drive than a Volvo Cross Country, and bigger than an Audi allroad.

-The Infiniti FX45 is quicker than the Porsche Cayenne S, according to each manufacturer's statistics.
-The FX45 can zip from 0 to 60 mph in slightly more than 6 seconds, while the Porsche Cayenne S takes nearly 0.2 second longer.
+The Infiniti FX45 offers comparable acceleration performance to the Porsche Cayenne S, according to each manufacturer's statistics.
+Infiniti says the FX45 can zip from 0 to 60 mph in slightly more than 6 seconds, while Porsche says the Cayenne S takes nearly 0.2 second longer.
 How can that be?
 Though Porsche's V8 engine is more powerful, the Infiniti FX is considerable lighter, so each of its 315 horses must haul fewer pounds.

-Not that the V6 FX35 is a slouch.
-It also launches impressively from a stop, largely because it has substantially more horsepower and torque than most other six-cylinder SUVs.
-There's as much grunt as most owners will ever need (even those who like to get racy).
-Yes, the step up to the V8 is noticeable, particularly when you stab the gas at, say, 60 mph.
+Granted, the step up to the V8 is noticeable, particularly when you stab the gas at, say, 60 mph.
 The FX45 will rocket to 80 at a much greater rate than the FX35.
 Yet the V8 also chugs fuel at a much greater rate, reducing range anywhere from 25 to 75 miles per tank, according to the EPA's numbers.
-Both FX models are limited to a top speed of 130.
+Both FX models are electronically limited to a top speed of 130.

 The FX suspension reflects Infiniti's decision not to make this SUV an off-road vehicle.
-Off-road ability is enhanced with long travel and compliant suspension tuning, but that same ability compromises handling on winding roads.
+Off-road ability is enhanced by long travel and compliant suspension tuning, but those same characteristics compromises handling on smooth, winding roads.
 The FX is tuned for those winding roads.
 Despite its 7.6 inches of ground clearance, it has no skid plates or underside armor, and the up-down range of movement at its wheels is limited compared to most SUVs.

 Options As Tested

-Touring Package ($2,900) includes leather seating surfaces, heated front seats, driver's memory seat, power lumbar support, power tilt/telescoping steering wheel, heated outside mirrors, power sunroof, 300-watt Bose audio system w 6-CD in-dash and 11 speakers, HomeLink universal transceiver, black roof rails, cargo floor protector and cargo net.
+Touring Package ($2,900) includes leather seating surfaces, heated front seats, driver's memory seat, power lumbar support, power tilt/telescoping steering wheel, heated outside mirrors, power sunroof, 300-watt Bose audio system w 6-CD in-dash and 11 speakers, HomeLink universal transceiver, black roof rails, cargo cover and cargo net.